FreeTubeApp/FreeTube/README.md

 <p align="center"><a href="https://freetubeapp.io/">Website</a> &bull; <a href="https://blog.freetubeapp.io/">Blog</a> &bull; <a href="https://docs.freetubeapp.io/">Documentation</a> &bull; <a href="https://docs.freetubeapp.io/faq/">FAQ</a> &bull; <a href="https://github.com/FreeTubeApp/FreeTube/discussions">Discussions</a></p>
 <hr>

+> [!NOTE]
-<b>Please note that FreeTube is currently in Beta.
+> FreeTube is currently in Beta.
 While it should work well for most users, there are still bugs and missing features that need to be addressed.
-If you have an idea or if you found a bug, please submit a [GitHub issue](https://github.com/FreeTubeApp/FreeTube/issues/new/choose) so that
-we can track it.
-Please search [the existing issues](https://github.com/FreeTubeApp/FreeTube/issues) before submitting to prevent duplicates!</b>
+If you have an idea or if you found a bug, please submit a [GitHub issue](https://github.com/FreeTubeApp/FreeTube/issues/new/choose) so that we can track it.
+Please search [the existing issues](https://github.com/FreeTubeApp/FreeTube/issues) before submitting to prevent duplicates!

 ## Screenshots
 <img src="https://i.imgur.com/zFgZUUV.png" width=300> <img src="https://i.imgur.com/9evYHgN.png" width=300> <img src="https://i.imgur.com/yT2UzPa.png" width=300> <img src="https://i.imgur.com/47zIEt4.png" width=300> <img src="https://i.imgur.com/hFB2fKC.png" width=300>

 ## How does it work?
 FreeTube uses a built in extractor to grab and serve data / videos.
 The [Invidious API](https://github.com/iv-org/invidious) can also optionally be used.
 FreeTube does not use any official APIs to obtain data.
 While YouTube can still see your video requests, it can no longer track you using cookies or JavaScript.
 Your subscriptions and history are stored locally on your computer and never sent out.

+> [!IMPORTANT]
-Using a VPN or Tor is highly recommended to hide your IP while using FreeTube.
+> Using a VPN or Tor is highly recommended to hide your IP while using FreeTube.

 ## Features
 * Watch videos without ads